Listen: See How We Are / X

 Rewarding because at the studio, you knew this was the best place in the solar system to be, watching John and Exene through the control room window mastering a vocal take on one mic live.
 Wow.
 It still gives me tingles.

-But frustrating knowing how the promotion department would have a difficult time with programers, and most likely accept defeat easily while sharing a $100 bottle of wine with some program director.
+But frustrating knowing how the promotion department would have a difficult time with programers, and most likely be forced to accept defeat while sharing a $100 bottle of wine with some pampered PD.

 Like all the greats, X couldn’t get their fair shake from radio.
 Bob Krasnow loved this track when he heard it.
 He walked into my office late one evening around 9 pm.
 We were all still there, everyone stayed late.
 It was a company full of people who loved their jobs and glowed in the success of the label that all had contributed to in some way.
 No one ever got fired.
 We never worried about that.
 So Bob says “I hear you brought back some new X ruffs from LA.
 I want to hear them”.
 I handed him an unfinished version of ‘See How We Are’ on cassette and he left.